Congratulations 2026-2027 Board of Governors!

 SECTION 4: BOARD OF GOVERNORS MEETINGS

-The Board of Governors, which includes the Executive Board and Committee Chairs, will meet monthly through the current MSC operating year, August-May, June and July meetings are “as needed.”
+The Board of Governors, which includes the Executive Board and Committee Chairs, will meet monthly through the current MSC operating year, 1 August thru 31 July.
+June and July meetings are held “as needed.”
 These meetings are open for all members to attend, unless otherwise announced by the Executive Board.
-A special meeting of the Board of Governors may be called at the President’s request, or at the request of a simple majority of the Board of Governors.
+Additional meetings of the Board of Governors may be called at the President’s request, or at the request of a simple majority of the Board of Governors.

 SECTION 5: GENERAL MEMBERSHIP MEETINGS

-A. The President may call special meetings of the general membership at any time with the approval of the Board of Governors, or upon written request of thirty percent (30%) of the active membership.
+C. The President may call additional meetings of the general membership at any time with the approval of the Board of Governors, or upon written request of thirty percent (30%) of the active membership.

 SECTION 6: COMMITTEE MEETINGS

-Chairpersons are responsible for determining and maintaining a regular meeting schedule and reporting to the respective Vice President.
+Chairpersons are responsible for determining and maintaining a regular meeting schedule, recording their own minutes, and reporting to the respective Vice President.

 ARTICLE VI.
 ELECTIONS AND VOTING